moccalotto/kaos/_rulebook/main.md

 #### Hit Points
 *HP* is how many points of damage you can handle before going unconscious.
-You character has STR + TOU + WIL hit points.
+Your character has STR + TOU + WIL hit points.
-You can be damaged by physical attacks against you or by suffering strain from strenuous activity such as taking Surge Actions or using magical powers.
+You can be damaged by physical attacks against you or by suffering strain from strenuous activity such as taking Surge Actions or using Powers.
 Such damage reduces your current number of HP.
 If you reach zero HP, you go [unconscious](#unconsciousness), and  you [die](#death) if you reach -30 HP.